 An Attribute is similar to a Field in a Data type.
 You can define an attribute to hold a certain value and use it wherever the Option set is being used.
 I have added some attributes which I can use later on for custom logic.

-For example each Subscription status has an attribute "No of users".
+For example, each Subscription status has an attribute "No of users".
 I can apply a check on a workflow when they are inviting new users to run the workflow only when Current User's Subscription Status No of Users < Current User's Invited Users.

-Using Option sets as choice source in dropdown
+Using Option sets as the choice source

 Create a dropdown and change the Choice style to Dynamic.
 We don't need a static Choice style.
 The Type of Choice will be the name of the Option set.